-In 1914 war broke out between the European Monarchies.
-President Wilson vowed to keep America Neutral.
-The country, however, was becoming divided in its’ opinion on the war.
+In 1914, war broke out between the European Monarchies.
+President Wilson vowed to keep America neutral.
+The country, however, was becoming divided in its opinion on the war.
 A “Preparedness Movement” was sweeping the country.
 Boal was a believer in the movement.
 He and his son volunteered for service in France.
-Boal donated money and material to French hospitals and organizes a number of military canteens for the troops in Calais and at the Belgian front while his son joined the French cavalry.
+Boal donated money and material to French hospitals and organized a number of military canteens for the troops in Calais and at the Belgian front while his son joined the French cavalry.

 Upon his return home from France, Boal was convinced that America would soon be at war.
-Throughout the late winter and early spring of 1916, he laid the foundations for the formation of a horse-mounted machine gun troop that would fulfill a need within the Pennsylvania National Guard.
-On Friday May 19 the original 33 members of what was to become the “Boal Troop” met at the mansion on the estate in Boalsburg to map out the details for the logistics and political maneuvering involved with the formation of a volunteer militia group.
+Throughout the late winter and early spring of 1916, he laid the foundation for the formation of a horse-mounted machine gun troop that would fulfill a need within the Pennsylvania National Guard.
+On Friday, May 19, the original 33 members of what was to become the “Boal Troop” met at the mansion on the estate in Boalsburg to map out the details for the logistics and political maneuvering involved with the formation of a volunteer militia group.

 Construction of Camp Boal on the eastern border of the estate began in the late spring of 1916.
 Initially, the National Guard was to supply everything but the horses.
-However, it soon became apparent that Boal was paying the lion’s share of expenses by supplying quarters, rations, uniforms and horses.
+However, it soon became apparent that Boal was paying the lion’s share of expenses by supplying quarters, rations, uniforms, and horses.
 The men trained without pay, yet enthusiasm and patriotism swelled the ranks.
 The troop roster listed 78 men.
-A good number were faculty, students and employees from Penn State with a lesser number of merchants, machinists, clerks, craftsmen, and laborers from a tri-county area.
-The troop was rounded out by the enlistment of “one” farmer and “one” doctor identified as privates.
+A good number were faculty, students, and employees from Penn State with a lesser number of merchants, machinists, clerks, craftsmen, and laborers from the tri-county area.
+The troop was rounded out by the enlistment of one farmer and one doctor identified as privates.

 A series of inspections throughout that summer by the State Adjutant General and U.S. Army Regulars praised the troop as being fit for service.
 Boal was voted in as Captain of the troop with George Thompson and Wilbur Leitzel as the lieutenants.
 The “Boal Troop” was accepted by the National Guard and became the “Machine Gun Troop of the 1st PA Cavalry.”

 The site of the Twenty-Eighth Division National Shrine and Pennsylvania Military Museum in Boalsburg, administered by the Pennsylvania Historical and Museum Commission, is the location of Camp Boal.
-Every third Sunday in May the Pennsylvania National Guards 28th Division (Mechanized) comes together at the Shrine Complex as it had in past decades to honor their own in a ceremony called “A Celebration of Service: Honoring Pennsylvania Veterans.”
-There are a number of helicopter/tracked vehicle exhibits, band concert, and 21 gun howitzer salute with free admission to the Military Museum.
+Every third Sunday in May the Pennsylvania National Guard's 28th Division (Mechanized) comes together at the Shrine Complex as it had in past decades to honor their own in a ceremony called “A Celebration of Service: Honoring Pennsylvania Veterans.”
+There are a number of helicopter and tracked vehicle exhibits, a band concert, and a 21 gun howitzer salute on the grounds of the Military Museum.
 It is a time to honor and respect our Commonwealth “Citizen-Soldiers” past and present.
 The public is strongly encouraged to attend.